Mexico says ex-defense minister arrested in US - RFI

 Mexico City (AFP)

 "The consul in Los Angeles will inform me of the charges in the next few hours.
-We will offer the consular assistance to which he is entitled."
+We will offer the consular assistance to which he is entitled," Foreign Minister Marcelo Ebrard said on Twitter.

+The Mexican investigative magazine Proceso, quoting unnamed sources at the US Department of Justice, reported that the arrest was the result of a long-standing investigation into corruption involving drug traffickers.

+The Wall Street Journal, quoting an unnamed senior Mexican government official, said Cienfuegos was arrested at the request of the US Drug Enforcement Administration (DEA).

 Ex-public security minister Genaro Garcia Luna was arrested in Texas in December 2019 on charges of taking huge bribes to allow the notorious Sinaloa cartel to ship drugs into the US.